Loading...

 TL;DR

-• Traditional rails win on regulatory maturity, dispute/chargeback protection, and integration with existing accounting and payroll workflows.
+• Traditional methods win on regulatory maturity, consumer dispute/chargeback protection, and deep integration with payroll, tax, and accounting workflows.

-• Most businesses run a hybrid stack: traditional for domestic retail and payroll; blockchain for cross-border B2B, treasury, and conditional payments.
+• Most businesses run a hybrid stack: traditional for domestic retail and payroll; blockchain for cross-border B2B, treasury, payouts to underbanked regions, and conditional payments.

-• The real decision isn't "which system;" it's which transaction type lands on which rail.
+• The real decision isn’t “which system?”
+It’s which transaction type belongs on which rail.

 Businesses choosing between blockchain payments and traditional banking face a real trade-off: speed and cost on one side, regulatory familiarity and operational depth on the other.
 The right answer depends on what you’re moving, where, and how often.

-This article compares the two systems across the dimensions that matter most: transaction speed, fees, cross-border accessibility, security, and transparency, with concrete numbers and clear use case guidance.
+This article compares the two systems across the dimensions that matter most to payment and treasury teams: transaction speed, fees, cross-border accessibility, security, and record-keeping/transparency, with concrete numbers and clear use case guidance.

 Key Point Summary